S-RM/HELi/readme.md

 - [ ] Create an explicit mapping for Elasticsearch documents.
 - [ ] Generally clean the code and remove some inefficiencies!

+## Acknowledgements

+HELi would not exist without the brilliant work by [@williballenthin](https://github.com/williballenthin) with the [python-evtx](https://github.com/williballenthin/python-evtx) module, which saved us from the considerable pain of having to develop our own parser for the EVTX file format.

+All credit to development goes to [@MDR-DannyR](https://github.com/MDR-DannyR) and [@Sankgreall](https://github.com/Sankgreall).